Rapid cargo verification with cosmic ray muon scattering and absorption tomography: Monte Carlo simulations

 \section{Monte Carlo simulations}

-The geometry of a muon tomography station (MST) is shown in figure~\ref{fig:figure1}a.
+The geometry of a muon tomography station (MST) is shown in figure~\ref{fig:figure1}(b).
 MST is consisting of two muon tracking modules above and below of the shipping container.
 Each tracking module includes two position-sensitive detectors, modeled as a plane made of plastic scintillator with a detection efficiency of 100\% and dimension of 8 m $\times $ 4 m $\times $ 1 mm, covering a shipping container.
 The distance between two position-sensitive detector planes is 10 cm and distance between upper and lower modules is 3 m.
-The simulation of CRT and cargo in sea container is based on GEANT4 toolkit [4].
+The simulation of MTS and cargo in sea container is based on GEANT4 toolkit~\cite{AGOSTINELLI2003250}.
 For generation of cosmic ray muons at sea level we use the Cosmic-Ray Shower Library (CRY)~\cite{hagmann2007cosmic}.
 The origin points of generated muons were sampled from a horizontal plane surface of 10 m $\times$ 10 m.
 Generated muons are interfaced with GEANT4 to simulate the interaction of muons with the detector, shipping container and cargo.
 The simulated data samples were produced by generating 5000 datasets for each material.
-Datasets were simulated by tracking 100000 muons, that corresponds to scanning time of $\approx$10 seconds.
+Datasets were simulated by tracking 100000 muons, which corresponds to scanning time of $\approx$10 seconds.
+Typically, about 10000 muons are detected in Cosmic ray tomography out of 100000 generated.
 We use the standard physics list for high-energy particle transport named "FTFP\_BERT".
 Synthetic datasets were analyzed using ROOT data analysis package ~\cite{ROOT}.
 The prototype of tracking detector based on multilayer array of plastic scintillating fibers readout with Silicon Photomultipliers (SiPMs) was constructed and tested~\cite{Anbarjafari}.
-The obtained spatial resolution in experimental runs was 120 microns (WFHM).
+The obtained spatial resolution in experimental runs was 120 microns (FWHM).
 To mimic the material discrimination accuracy of detectors with different spatial resolutions, the hit positions of muons produced in the detector plates were smeared using a Gaussian function with FWHM values of 0.235 mm, 1.17 mm, and 2.35 mm.